Data Science Tableau

 To perform three stages, three sets of tools are required – tools for pulling data, tools for evaluating the data, and tools for presenting the results.

-Here are various tools available in order to perform the same:
+Here are the various tools available to perform the same:

 1. Tools for data pulling & pre-processing